×

 Swot Analysis of "Shurgard Self-Storage: Expansion to Europe (Abridged)" written by Richard G. Hamermesh includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Shurgard Storage facing as an external strategic factors.
 Some of the topics covered in Shurgard Self-Storage: Expansion to Europe (Abridged) case study are - Strategic Management Strategies, Entrepreneurial finance, Growth strategy, International business, Operations management and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the Shurgard Self-Storage: Expansion to Europe (Abridged) casestudy better are - – competitive advantages are harder to sustain because of technology dispersion, talent flight as more people leaving formal jobs, challanges to central banks by blockchain based private currencies, increasing commodity prices, increasing transportation and logistics costs, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing energy prices, central banks are concerned over increasing inflation, technology disruption, etc
+Some of the macro environment factors that can be used to understand the Shurgard Self-Storage: Expansion to Europe (Abridged) casestudy better are - – talent flight as more people leaving formal jobs, wage bills are increasing, increasing commodity prices, increasing transportation and logistics costs, digital marketing is dominated by two big players Facebook and Google, central banks are concerned over increasing inflation, geopolitical disruptions, technology disruption, increasing government debt because of Covid-19 spendings, etc

 12 Hrs